vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

 ## Setting up the table control

-The main part is the table control.
-We can add it by just drag and drop the data flow to the canvas and then choose a table control to show the output of the dataflow.
-To make it a bit nicer we adjust the column captions, column width and title of the control.
+To add our table control, we drag and drop the data flow onto the canvas, and then choose a table control.
+To make it a bit nicer, we adjust the column labels, column width, and title of the control.

-The most important thing is the event 'Datarow loaded'.
-It's triggered every time a row is painted to the convas during runtime.
-Let's assume our dataset has 10 rows, then the event is fired 10 times, once for each data row.
+The most important part is the *Datarow loaded* event.
+It's triggered every time a row is painted onto the canvas during runtime.
+Let's assume our dataset has 10 rows.
+Then, the event is fired 10 times, once for each data row.
 All the manipulation can be done within this event.
-The manipulation can be applied to attributes like the cell color or even to the data values that are displayed.
-We learn more about both options.
+The manipulation can change attributes like the cell color or even to the data values that are displayed.
+Let's learn more about these manipulations.

 ![image](/assets/2023-12-01/030.png)